Marc Rochester Sørensen

-Marc Rochester Sørensen (born 13 December 1992) is a Danish footballer who plays as an attacking midfielder for Östers IF.
+Marc Rochester Sørensen (born 13 December 1992) is a Danish footballer who plays as an attacking midfielder for Danish 1st Division side HB Køge.

 Career

 Club career

 He played 24 matches and scored one goal when HB Køge played in the Danish Superliga in the 2011-12 season.

 In 2012, Marc Rochester was selected for the player of year when he played for HB Køge.

 In July 2013 he moved to FC Vestsjælland on a 3 years contract.
 On 20 November 2015 FC Vestsjælland went bankrupt, and on 13 February 2016 Rochester signed a contract with his former club HB Køge.

+On February 1, 2025, after a week of training with his former club HB Køge, the Danish 1st Division side confirmed that they had signed Rochester until June 2026.

 Personal life

 Marc's younger brother, Lee Rochester Sørensen, is also a footballer.